TBD54566975/tbdex/README.md

 ## Resources
 A tbDEX resource is not a tbDEX message. i.e. it does not follow the message structure, and therefore does not include fields like `to`, `threadId`, etc. A tbdex resource is published for anyone to read and generally used as a part of the discovery process by users.

+## Jargon decoder

+Quick explanation of terms used.

+* PFI -> Partipating Financial Institution: typically this is some kind of company that allows you to obtain a specified currency in a specified country (eg pesos as cash).
+* KYC -> Know Your Customer: requirements that financial institutions know who their customer is for legal and compliance reasons.
+* payin -> a method or technology used for the originator of a transaction to transmit funds.
+* payout -> a method used by the recipient of funds to receive them.

 ## Messages
 Messages form exchanges between users and PFIs.